Target digital sales soar 102%, CEO expects 2021 to remain hot

 Target saw 'notable market share gains' across its entire portfolio

-Target on Wednesday issued an upbeat forecast for its business in 2021 after a surge of customers flocked to its stores and website during a holiday season set against the coronavirus pandemic.
+Target on Wednesday reported strong holiday sales as a surge of customers flocked to its stores and website during a holiday season set against the coronavirus pandemic.

 Continue Reading Below